pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### What versions of TiDB are supported on TiDB Cloud?

-- Starting from October 22, 2024, the default TiDB version for new TiDB Cloud Dedicated clusters is v7.5.4.
+- Starting from November 26, 2024, the default TiDB version for new TiDB Cloud Dedicated clusters is v8.1.1.
 - Starting from February 21, 2024, the TiDB version for TiDB Cloud Serverless clusters is v7.1.3.

 For more information, see [TiDB Cloud Release Notes](/tidb-cloud/tidb-cloud-release-notes.md).